This page describes how to install the Looker application for a customer-hosted deployment.

-As of December 2015, the startup script has been altered to automatically determine how much java memory to allocate to Looker.
-If you would like to customize this value manually, see Recommended Java Memory Settings for more information.
+The startup script automatically determines how much Java memory to allocate to Looker.
+If you would like to customize this value manually, see the Recommended Java memory settings documentation page for more information.

-Make the looker startup script executable (i.e. set the permissions to
+Make the Looker startup script executable (set the permissions to

 chmod 0750 looker